 Unmuzzled Canadian scientists, re-introduced the long-form census, and made the largest investment in Science in Canadian history.

-Legalized marijuana with strict regulations to keep it out of the hands of kids, and keep the profits out of the pockets of criminals.
+Legalized cannabis with strict regulations to keep it out of the hands of kids, and keep the profits out of the pockets of criminals.

 Protecting our coastal communities and ecosystems with the Oceans Protection Plan.

-Made significant new investments to end over 85 drinking water advisories on reserves, with work underway to end the others.
+Made significant new investments to end 132 drinking water advisories on reserves, with work underway to end the others.

 Launched the new Canada Training Benefit to help Canadians get the skills they need for their current or their next job.